 The St Paul Choral Society

 The St Paul Choral Society is one of Malta’s leading polyphonic choirs; its repertoire ranges from the 16th century to the present day.
-Established in 1998, it has around sixty members who meet every Wednesday for practice either in the Undercroft of St Paul’s Anglican Pro-Cathedral in Valletta or at the Divine Mercy Sanctuary in Naxxar.
+Established in 1998, it has around sixty members who meet every Wednesday for practice at the Divine Mercy Sanctuary in Naxxar.
 Since its inception it has been under the musical direction of Dr Hugo Agius Muscat.
+It is a registered Voluntary Organisation (VO/0137).

 In its early years the choir quickly gained a good reputation after successful concerts at St Paul’s Anglican Pro-Cathedral, Mdina Cathedral and the President’s Palace.
-It regularly performs at St John’s Co-Cathedral, were it presented a concert of French sacred music (including Louis Vierne’s Messe Solennelle) in 2000, a Christmas concert with the Cantores Sancti Juliani in 2001, the oratorio The Crucifixion by John Stainer in 2003, the oratorio San Gregorio Magno by Carmelo Scerri in 2004, a concert in aid of the Malta Hospice Movement in 2005, the Mozart in Salzburg concert in 2006, the O Praise the Lord concert in 2008, the Dona eis Requiem concert in 2010, a Christmas Concert in 2011, the Best of Karl Jenkins concert in 2012, the Gounod concert in 2014 and the Mozart concert in 2016.
+It regularly performs at St John’s Co-Cathedral, where it presented a concert of French sacred music (including Louis Vierne’s Messe Solennelle) in 2000, a Christmas concert with the Cantores Sancti Juliani in 2001, the oratorio The Crucifixion by John Stainer in 2003, the oratorio San Gregorio Magno by Carmelo Scerri in 2004, a concert in aid of the Malta Hospice Movement in 2005, the Mozart in Salzburg concert in 2006, the O Praise the Lord concert in 2008, the Dona eis Requiem concert in 2010, a Christmas Concert in 2011, the Best of Karl Jenkins concert in 2012, a Gounod concert in 2014, a Mozart concert in 2016, and its 20th Anniversary concert in 2018.

 In 2008, as part of its tenth anniversary celebrations, it issued a highly successful CD of Christmas carols with the name O Gesù, Helwa Tarbija.